Web3NL/motoko-book/src/project-deployment/ic-deployment.md

 ## Deleting a canister

-To delete a canister and retrieve its cycles back to your cycles wallet, we need to first stop the canister by updating its [status].
+To delete a canister and retrieve its cycles back to your cycles wallet, we need to first stop the canister by updating its [status](/project-deployment/canister-status.html).

 ```bash
 dfx canister stop motime --network ic